P-G1977/Pure-Lift-Gyms/README.md

     i.
 When the First Time Visitor enters the site, they are greeted with a clean and easily readable navigation bar where they can go to the page of their choice.
 Underneath the navigation bar there is a Hero Image with the company name that's bold and catches the users eye.

     ii.
-There is a brief welcome statement underneath the Company Logo that describes the nature of the site, and a call to action button "Contact".
+There is a brief welcome statement underneath the company Logo that describes the nature of the site, and a call to action button "Contact".

     iii.
 The main points are made immediately with the description and the hero image.

     iiii.
-The First Time Visitor now has two options, click the call to action button to contact the Company straight away, or scroll down the page to find more information.
+The First Time Visitor now has two options, click the call to action button to contact the company straight away, or scroll down the page to find more information.

     ![alt text](assets/docs/testing/hero-ux.png "hero image and contact page")